Akbarsait/mac-apps/README.md

 - [Commander One](https://apps.apple.com/us/app/commander-one-file-manager/id1035236694?mt=12) Dual File Manager for Mac with better features.
 - [vanilla](https://matthewpalmer.net/vanilla/) A menubar manager to Hide the clutters in Mac menubar.
 - [Bear](https://bear.app/) A better note taking with Markdown support.
+- [Transmit](https://panic.com/transmit/) FTP Guru app for Mac.
+- [Notion](https://www.notion.so/) A must having note taking app supports all platforms and now with free unlimited contents.
+- [IINA](https://iina.io/) A rich and modern Video player which plays all media formats.
+- [Horo](https://matthewpalmer.net/horo-free-timer-mac/) A little timer which lives in toolbar.
+Handles multiple timers and it's free.

+**Database Apps**
+- [Tableplus](https://tableplus.com/) A lightweight GUI for MySQL, PostgreSQL and many more.
+- [sequelpro](https://www.sequelpro.com/) A mac client for MySQL
+- [PSequel](http://www.psequel.com/) A specific client for PostgreSQL